 Can I wear cotton socks when camping in the winter?

 It is not recommended to wear cotton socks when camping in the winter.
 Cotton retains moisture and takes a long time to dry, which can make your feet feel cold and increase the risk of frostbite.
-Opt for thick, moisture-wicking socks made of wool or synthetic materials to keep your feet warm and dry.
+Opt for thick and moisture-wicking socks made of wool or synthetic materials to keep your feet warm and dry.

 Should I wear a waterproof outer shell layer even if it’s not raining or snowing?